Efficiency in the Serverless Cloud Paradigm: A Survey on the Reusing and Approximation Aspects: Nuts and Bolts of the Serverless Computing Paradigm

 Fn Project~\cite{fnproject} is an open-source platform that works with Docker containers in its underlying layer.
 It supports API-based event triggers (\eg in form of web requests).
 Fn Flow \cite{fnflow} is an alternative version of Fn that can support workflows.
-Although both projects have attracted limited users from the open-source community, Oracle still offers them as commercial serverless solutions.
+Although both projects have attracted limited users from the open-source community, Oracle still offers them commercial serverless solutions.

 Knative~\cite{knative} is a fast-growing open-source project led by IBM and Google.
 Similar to Kubeless~\cite{kubeless}, which has been discontinued, Knative sits on top of Kubernetes and enables it to handle serverless workloads.
 According to the Cloud Native Computing Foundation (CNCF) survey \cite{cncf20}, Knative has been the top installable serverless solution in 2020.
 Knative project includes three main components, namely \emph{Build, Serve,} and \emph{Event}.
 Build is in charge of source code management, containerization, and making it deployable by Kubernetes.
-Serve deals with service deployment, managing micro-service revisions, routing requests to different versions of micro-services, automatic scaling, and scale to zero.
-Finally, Event takes care of creating function triggers and forming workflow pipelines.
+Serve deals with service deployment, managing microservice revisions, routing requests to different versions of microservices, automatic scaling, and scaling to zero.
+Finally, Event takes care of creating function triggers and forming workflow pipelines. \revisedagain{Knative is one of the backends supported by KNIX MicroFunctions \cite{knix} that is a well-known serverless platform in the academic area (formerly known as SAND~\cite{akkus2018sand}).}

+\revisedagain{ Nuclio~\cite{nuclio} is another platform that works on top of Kubernetes.
+It offers popular data science tools integration and GPU-based machine support.
+Lastly, the aforementioned solutions that leverage centralized management can potentially lead to some form of vendor lock-in.
+Hence, frameworks for decentralized function execution are proposed \cite{ciavotta2021dfaas,ghaemi2020chainfaas}. ƒuncX~\cite{li2022funcx} is another open-source FaaS platform for federated ecosystems.
+It supports function execution on remote heterogeneous computers and clouds. }